Apalutamide, Abiraterone Acetate, and Prednisone in Treating Participants with Metastatic Castration Resistant Prostate Cancer

 - Severe, concurrent disease, infection, or co-morbidity that, in the judgment of the investigator, would make the patient inappropriate for enrollment or other medical condition that would make prednisone/prednisolone (corticosteroid) use contraindicated

-- Metastases in the brain
+- Known metastases to the brain

 - Absolute neutrophil count < 1000/uL at the screening visit